Oatmeal is a healthy breakfast choice and a great way to start your day.

 Fiber Helps Reduce Blood Sugar Spikes

-Oats may be high in carbs, but they are also high in fiber, which can have beneficial effects on blood sugar control.
+Oats may be high in carbs, but they are also high in soluble fiber, which can have beneficial effects on blood sugar control.

-Fiber helps slow down the rate at which carbs are absorbed into the blood (4).
+Soluble fiber helps slow down the rate at which carbs are absorbed into the blood (4).

 When you’re assessing which carbs are better for keeping your blood sugar under control, you’ll want to look for types that are absorbed more slowly.